About the ACT

 Overall, the higher you score on the ACT and/or SAT, the more options for attending and paying for college will be available to you.
 The Princeton Review

-This year SMHS will offer the ACT to all Juniors during the regular school day on March 12, 2019, free of charge.
+This year SMHS will offer the ACT to all Juniors on April 5, 2022.